 To avoid the need to touch the payment terminal or exchange cash in stores, consider contactless payment using your Santander debit or credit cards.
 It’s available in most stores - simply tap your card on the device.

-Payment amounts are limited to £100 (though not immediately for all retailers).
+From 15th October 2021, payment amounts are limited to £100 (though not immediately for all retailers).
 Find out more about contactless

 You can also link most Santander debit cards and credit cards to your smartphone or device to make mobile payments, this means you can make secure, cashless payments.
 Find out more about mobile payments